lensapp/lens/docs/extensions/guides/stores.md

 `toJSON()` must provide a JSON serializable object, facilitating its storage in JSON format.
 The `toJS()` function from [`mobx`](https://mobx.js.org/README.html) is convenient for this purpose, and is used here.

-Finally, the `examplePreferencesStore` is created by calling `ExamplePreferencesStore.getInstance<ExamplePreferencesStore>()`, and exported for use by other parts of the extension.
+Finally, `examplePreferencesStore` is created by calling `ExamplePreferencesStore.getInstance<ExamplePreferencesStore>()`, and exported for use by other parts of the extension.
 Note that `examplePreferencesStore` is a singleton, calling this function again will not create a new store.

 The following example code, modified from the [`appPreferences` guide example](../renderer-extension#apppreferences) demonstrates how to use the extension store.